Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

 information (including the configuration repository and commit information) from the cray-product-catalog Kubernetes ConfigMap as necessary.
 A version may be supplied.
-However, if it is absent, the version is assumed to be the latest version found in the cray-product-catalog.
+However, if it is absent, the version is assumed to be the latest version found in the `cray-product-catalog`.

 Alternatively, a configuration layer can be defined by explicitly referencing the desired configuration repository.
 You must then specify the intended version